Aggrathon/simple_backup/README.md

 ## Features

-- [X] No propriety format, the backups are saved in a normal compressed archive.
+- [X] No propriety formats, the backups are saved in a normal compressed archives.
 - [X] Modern, state-of-the-art compression using [zstd](https://www.zstd.net).
 - [X] Optional multithreading for increased performance.
 <!--></!-->
-- [X] Incremental backups (using metadata from the files).
+- [X] Incremental backups (using the "last changed" metadata from the files).
 - [X] Selective restores (only deleted files, only selected files, or all files).
 - [X] Merge old backups to save sapace.
 <!--></!-->